 For example, here is a chart of the cases:

-If you want to be intermediate or advanced in your Ukrainian be smart in the way you learn.
+If you want to reach an intermediate or advanced level in Ukrainian, be smart in the way you learn.
 When you write down new verbs or prepositions, mention the case they are used with.
-For example, про – about is used with the Accusative case.
+For example, про – about, is used with the Accusative case.
 You can find this information in your hardcover dictionary or in the biggest Ukrainian dictionary online here:

-Learning cases will take some time and in the meantime just talk with Ukrainians, just be excited about the language, stay calm and be patient. 🙂
+Learning cases will take some time and in the meantime, just talk with Ukrainians and be excited about the language.
+Stay calm and be patient 🙂

 Want to go deeper?
 Season 2 of Ukrainian Lessons Podcast has many different episodes on the cases.
 Check them out!

 Looking for more resources to improve your Ukrainian vocabulary?
 Check our 1000 most common words in Ukrainian with interactive flashcards.
 Also, you can learn Ukrainian step by step with our free Ukrainian Lessons Podcast.